Ihor-Zaiets/githubAPI/README.md

 constructors.
 I tried both constructors and fields.
 Using it on fields is very simple and straightforward, but constructor is just a pain.
 I didn't notice any problems with field injection and constructor injections was working just as fine.
 But managing constructor injections is a drastically more work.
-2. I know it's better to create interface, declare method there and then create its implementations.
+2. I know it's better to create interface, declare methods there and then create its implementations.
 In such way application is much more flexible, and you can later just change implementation in case of a problem.
 On the other hand, there is no need to create an interface and then only 1 implementation according to KISS(~~keep it simple, stupid~~ keep it super simple), that's why I wrote implementations without interfaces straight ahead.